 Full of controversial opinions such as "climbing is training for alpinism".
 Spent her childhood hopping around High Tatras.
 Having joined OUMC at the start of her PhD she has discovered the joy of 'trad' and British climbing ethics (in endless beverage-spiced GA arguments).
 With no particular talent, car or gear but only sheer enthusiasm, she spends ~70% of her weekends outdoors - PhD on the other hand...
 Can be found on a morning Brookes session or in North Wales seconding a big multi-pitch (because leading is hard...).

 The Gear Secs look after the Club's stock of equipment, including ropes, rock shoes, harness, and winter gear (this usually takes up all the space under your bed).
 They are also responsible for ensuring the kit gets up to Brookes every week, and that it is maintained in a safe and serviceable condition.
 If they're lucky (and the Treasurer allows) they may get to purchase shiny new gear.

 Alex is a PhD student working in biomedical engineering.
-He has been climbing indoors for some time, but with the help of the club has begun to venture outside, particularly enjoying bouldering and scrambling.
-He brings enthusiasm, a good bike, and an empty garage to the role of gear sec.
+He has been climbing indoors for some time, and has been leading both trad and sport outdoors for about a year after learning from fellow OUMC members.
+Alex brings enthusiasm, an empty garage and proximity to Brookes to the role of gear sec.

 The Courses and Competitions Secretary is responsible for organising the training courses that the club offers throughout the year as well getting people psyched for regional and national climbing.